 Coming from Los Angeles

 Sequoia National Park is much closer to Los Angeles than Yosemite, but if you’re heading to Las Vegas or Death Valley, Sequoia won’t be on the way and you’ll be forced to take a detour.
-If the trip you have in mind does not include San Francisco and is similar to this one, but you’d still like to see one of the two mountain parks, then you won’t have much of a choice, because Yosemite will be too off course, so you’ll want to go to Sequoia and spend the night in the area.
+If the trip you have in mind does not include San Francisco and is similar to our 2 Weeks West Coast Road Trip, but you’d still like to see one of the two mountain parks, then you won’t have much of a choice, because Yosemite will be too off course, so you’ll want to go to Sequoia and spend the night in the area.

 Map of Possible Itineraries